fowill/EconSearch/README.md

 --------------------
 - `ingest.py` extracts metadata via `pypdf` and writes a lightweight JSON index.
 - `search_engine.py` performs TF-IDF search over the metadata and loads full text lazily.
-- `llm.py` wraps the shubiaobiao OpenAI-compatible API for keyword expansion and answering.
+- `llm.py` wraps the configured OpenAI-compatible API for keyword expansion and answering.
 - `app.py` exposes the FastAPI endpoints and now serves the static UI in `static/`.